 For some time now, we’ve heard from students that the way we present our co-op employment statistics could be improved.
 As one of our website's most highly-visited pages, we know that this information is important as you search for work as it helps to have an idea of how many students are job-hunting and when they actually find employment.

 Say hello to a brand-new employment rate dashboard built for co-op students!

 It’s official: the new co-op fee amount of $734 for the 2020/21 fiscal year has been confirmed by UWaterloo’s Board of Governors.

 The new $734 amount was first announced earlier this year as a result of our annual financial analysis and fee setting process, which recommended a 0.7% increase to the former $729 fee amount given our existing and forecasted budget.

-The University of Waterloo has been ranked the number one university in Canada for employer partnerships—and number four in the world—according to the 2018 Quacquarelli Symonds (QS) Graduate Employability Rankings.
+For the past four years, the University of Waterloo has been ranked the number one university in Canada for employer-student connections, according to the 2020 Quacquarelli Symonds (QS) Graduate Employability Rankings.